fpgmaas/deptry/README.md

 ### Prerequisites

-_deptry_ should be run withing the root directory of the project to be scanned, and the project should be running in its own dedicated virtual environment.
+_deptry_ should be run within the root directory of the project to be scanned, and the project should be running in its own dedicated virtual environment.

 ### Usage